Redesigning the economy: the power of data and digital technologies

 For example, an electronics company looking to incorporate remanufacturing might invest in a VR simulation which walks key stakeholders through a digital factory floor.
 In this way, resistance to change can be mitigated by highlighting the cost, material, and energy savings in a visually engaging and role-specific experiential way.
 Taking a slightly wider lens, both VR and AR could enable environmental designers, urban planners, and other infrastructure development roles within the built environment to help key decision-makers invest in a circular economy for their city or community.
 Already, cities such as Shanghai and Singapore use data-led digital twin technology to iterate innovations on intelligent virtual replicas.
 By adding XR elements, the decision making, design visualisation and optimisation, and operation management use cases for digital twins can be further elevated, helping to bring the vision to life in real-time.
 Using digital layering and geo-location based features, for example, AR could show how and where circular functions like street-level ‘on the go’ refill and return stations, multi-use buildings, and transport-sharing schemes might be implemented in an ambitious yet achievable circular future.

 The regeneration of nature – a core component of the circular economy – can be similarly accelerated through XR.
-Moving to regenerative production is essential to mitigate climate change, halt and reverse biodiversity loss, and improve the resilience of our global food systems.
+Moving to is essential to mitigate climate change, halt and reverse biodiversity loss, and improve the resilience of our global food systems.
 Achieving broad spectrum support is therefore crucial.
 VR, AR, and – if future sensory-enabling developments in haptic, olfactory, and gustatory cues permit – experiential technology can be used to show, not tell, regenerative’s transformative potential in touch, smell, and taste.

 Requiring specialist hardware, VR can allow FMCG executives, fashion brands, and retail partners to remotely yet powerfully visualise the benefits of transitioning their global producers away from conventional, degradative, agricultural methods.
 AR technology meanwhile, because it is largely enabled by smartphones without the need for external equipment, makes it easier to reach farmers in remote rural areas.
 The EU-funded project ‘FIT’ intends to help farmers improve agricultural productivity by providing real-time analytics in an augmented reality display.
 While ‘FIT’ is aimed at streamlining operations and output within a conventional agricultural system, the same technology could support regenerative systems by helping farmers to manage complex intercropping systems and oversee the subsequent increase in crop diversity in the long-term.
 Further, multi-sensory virtual layering could provide immersive insight into regenerative outcomes: by superimposing the visible biodiversity benefits of rotational grazing patterns onto land currently continuously grazed, audibly demonstrating the return of pollinating insects into silent landscapes, revealing rich texture return to barren soil, and allowing users to taste the difference in the resulting final crops.